St3gX/YARA-Sleuth/README.md

 A modular, multi-threaded digital forensics engine designed to detect malware indicators and data exfiltration artifacts using advanced YARA pattern matching and file entropy analysis.

-Note: The /reports directory is created automatically upon the first scan and is ignored by version control to ensure privacy.
+Note: The reports/ directory is generated automatically during the first scan.
+It is excluded from the repository via .gitignore to ensure data privacy and prevent the accidental upload of forensic artifacts.
 ---

 ## 📁 Project Structure